philzook58/knuckledragger/README.md

 assert kd.kernel.is_proof(simple_taut)
 assert not isinstance(simple_taut, smt.ExprRef)

+# kd.lemma will throw an error if the theorem is not provable
 try:
     false_lemma = kd.lemma(smt.Implies(p, smt.And(p, q)))
     assert False # This will not be reached